-Since we’ve moved to San Diego, we’ve made it a priority to cross off all the popular hikes in the area.
-Most of these hikes are popular, because they are easy to access, well maintained, and offer great views of the city.
-Mount Woodson is one of these hikes that also gives you the chance to take a photo with Potato Chip Rock, one of the most photographed landmarks in San Diego.
+Since we’ve moved to San Diego, we’ve made it a priority to check out all the popular hiking trails in the area.
+Most of the popular hikes are easy to access, well maintained, and offer great views of the city.
+Mount Woodson also rewards you with a photo with Potato Chip Rock, one of the most photographed landmarks in San Diego County.

 Length: 6.6 miles round trip

 Elevation Gain: 1800-2000 ft